-The tax-exempt bond office of the Internal Revenue Service (the "Service") is conducting audits of tax-exempt bonds, both compliance checks and full audits, with increasing frequency to determine whether, in the view of the Service, interest on such tax-exempt obligations is includable in the gross income of the owners thereof for federal income tax purposes.
+The tax-exempt bond office of the Internal Revenue Service ("Service") conducts audits of tax-exempt bonds, both compliance checks and full audits, to determine whether, in the view of the Service, interest on such tax-exempt obligations is includable in the gross income of the owners thereof for federal income tax purposes.
 It cannot be predicted whether the Service will commence any such audit.
-If an audit is commenced, under current procedures the Service may treat the Authority as a taxpayer and the Owners of the 2019A Bonds may have no right to participate in such proceeding.
-The commencement of an audit with respect to any tax-exempt obligations of the Authority could adversely affect the market value and liquidity of the 2019A Bonds, regardless of the ultimate outcome.
+If an audit is commenced, under current procedures, the Service may treat the Authority as a taxpayer, and the Owners of the 2020A Bonds may have no right to participate in such proceeding.
+The commencement of an audit with respect to any tax-exempt obligations of the Authority could adversely affect the market value and liquidity of the 2020A Bonds, regardless of the ultimate outcome.